Tillerino/pyjama/README.md

     - IMAP server: expose local mailbox via IMAP
     - email web application: James-HUPA will do this in GWT
 - GWT for web GUI.
 Problem: what if we don't like GWT anymore?
+- FTP? probably not.
+- UPnP media server?
+UPnP remote?
+What about multiple users?
+Proxy will not make sense here.